 You probably know this nasty skin eczema.
 Maybe your horse hasn't had any problems with it, but you've probably seen or heard about it on other horses.
 When it comes to mallenders, horse owners have many different opinions on what to do.
 There are endless remedies that are supposed to help.
 But before you start treating a horse, we have some important information for you.

-Horses that have mange like to stomp the ground with the diseased leg and are often somewhat restless.
+Horses that have grapes like to stomp the ground with the diseased leg and are often somewhat restless.
 No wonder!
 The fetlock itches and hurts.
 But attention!
-Mauke is not equal to mauke!
+Grapes aren't just grapes!
 It is rather a generic term for skin irritations.
 In fact, it mostly occurs in the crook of the fetlock.
 If the skin is defective there, bacteria can penetrate and spread.
 This in turn leads to redness and intense itching.
 If you don't recognize this quickly enough, it can lead to lancing (by the pathogen Streptococcus) and even blood poisoning.

-There is a widespread opinion that mallenders are exclusively caused by a hygienic deficit.
+There is a widespread opinion that grape is only caused by a hygienic deficit.
 This means that the horse's stalls are poorly mucked out or that the four-legged friends have to spend far too many hours in muddy paddocks or pastures.
 However, this is not correct.
 Also too much protein-rich fodder as well as fodder incompatibilities can release this skin illness.
 Sometimes it is even genetically determined.
 In addition, white pasterns, which therefore have no pigmentation, are also more susceptible.
 Last but not least, the health condition or the immune system of your horse always plays a big role.

 You proceed differently if it is a dry mallow.
 You can recognize this by porous skin and even scabbing.
 Here you should keep the corresponding areas supple with ointment.
 You can rub the areas with a rough terry cloth.
 If the scabs do not come off, you should not remove them by force.
 It would only cause small injuries again.
 In this case, the skin irritations must be treated with ointment for a longer period of time and kept supple until they can be rubbed off easily.